-Julie Posetti leads the Journalism Innovation Project at the Reuters Institute for the Study of Journalism.
+Julie Posetti is the Global Director of Research at the International Center for Journalists.
+She previously was a Senior Research Fellow at the RISJ and led the Journalism Innovation Project at the Reuters Institute for the Study of Journalism.
 She researches at the intersection of journalism, digital media, and freedom of expression.
 Posetti is the author of Protecting Journalism Sources in the Digital Age (UNESCO 2017) and the co-editor of Journalism, ‘Fake News’ and Disinformation (UNESCO 2018).
 She was awarded her PhD in December 2018, and her academic research has been published internationally in peer reviewed journals and scholarly books.

 Dr Posetti brings over two decades of high-level international journalism practice to her research, including time as a news editor, documentary reporter and national political correspondent with the Australian Broadcasting Corporation (ABC).
 In this capacity, she was awarded the Australian Human Rights Awards for Radio for her coverage of Indigenous affairs, the resurgence of the ‘racist right’, and systemic child abuse in state care.
 She was also a recipient of the Australian National Press Club’s ‘German Award for Journalism’.
 More recently, her work has been published by The Atlantic, Harvard University’s Nieman Lab, the BBC, The Sydney Morning Herald and The Guardian.